Hoglandets-IT/beetl/docs/transformers/using-transformers.md

 ## Source and destination transformers

-Source and destination transformers are applied on the DataFrame created from the data fetched from the source and destination prior to comparing them against each other.
+Source and destination transformers are applied on the datasets created when fetching from the sources defined in your configuration.

-You can use these steps to mutate the data into a format where the source and destination schema is the same so that they are able to be compared.
+Usually they are used to achieve a common structure between your sources for easy comparison.

-For example, you might have a document database with addresses that you want to sync into a relational database table.
-When doing this you might want to use the [structs.jsonpath](/transformers/structs.html#jsonpath) transformer multiple times to flatten the address document into a row with multiple fields.
+Let's take a real world example: You have a document database as a source that contains address information in nestled documents.
+You want to sync these to a relational database and therefor want to flatten the document structure to a single row.
+You can achieve that using the [structs.jsonpath](/transformers/structs.html#jsonpath) transformer multiple times like this.

 ```yaml
 sync: